DavidHe1127/Mr.He_HandBook/frontend/react/README.md

 ```

 ### why-need-keys
 It is for react to determine what component in the list has changed.
+When a key changes, React will **create a new component instance rather than update the current one**.
+Keys are usually used for dynamic lists not useful for fixed lists.

 Use `shortid` as keys rather than `index` in the array.
 Using `index` as keys leads to performance issue when you
 * Add new elements to the front
 * Sort the list